 A University of Minnesota tillage study from 2008 to 2011 on poorly drained loam and clay loam soils at four sites (two located at research centers and two located in full-scale farm fields) in southwest and west-central Minnesota compared the effects of three tillage systems on continuous corn yields.

 The chisel plow/disk rip tillage treatment had almost three times the residue level (37 percent) than moldboard plow.
-It’s considered adequate to protect the soil from erosion and maintain soil productivity over time.
+This level is considered adequate to protect the soil from erosion and maintain soil productivity over time.
 Strip-till had the highest level of residue in the continuous corn system at 61 percent soil coverage.

-Residue in the reduced tillage systems tended to build up in years two and three, and covered the strip-till berm, creating a cooler environment for the seed.
-A second pass with a lighter, in-line coulter implement helped manage the residue and warmed up the soil similar to moldboard plow (Figure 11).
-Yields shown in figures 8, 9 and 10 demonstrate this effect.
+Residue in the reduced tillage systems tended to build up in years two and three, covering the strip-till berm and creating a cooler environment for the seed.
+A second pass with a lighter, in-line coulter implement helped manage the residue and warmed up the soil similar to moldboard plow (Photo 1).
+Yields shown in figures 10 through 12 demonstrate this effect.

 In 2009, both Cannon City and Morris plots strip-tilled in the fall received a secondary in-line coulter pass in the spring.
 In 2010, only the Cannon City fall strip-till received the secondary pass in the spring.
 In 2011, both Cannon City and Morris again received a secondary pass in the spring.